Automatic Voter Registration

 Q. How do I choose a political party?

 A. If you are already registered to vote in Massachusetts, automatic voter registration will not change your party affiliation.
 If you are not already registered to vote in Massachusetts, you will automatically be registered as Unenrolled (commonly referred to as "Independent").
 You will be notified of the opportunity to join a party when you receive confirmation of your voter registration.

 Q. What if I am not a U.S. citizen?

-A. If you are not a citizen, you are not eligible to vote and you should opt out.
+A. If you are not a citizen, you are not eligible to vote.
 The RMV, MassHealth, and Health Connector collect information about lawful presence in the United States and they will not submit names to local election officials of any persons they have determined are not U.S. citizens.